A note on the $(\infty,n)$-category of cobordisms: Models for (infty,n) -categories

 is a Segal space.

-Defining a {\em map of $n$-uple Segal spaces} to be a map of the underlying $n$-fold simplicial spaces gives a category of $n$-uple Segal spaces, $\SeSp^n$. \end{defn}
+Defining a {\em map of $n$-uple Segal spaces} to be a map of the underlying $n$-uple simplicial spaces gives a category of $n$-uple Segal spaces, $\SeSp^n$. \end{defn}

-Imposing an extra globularity condition leads to a model for $\infty$-analogs of $n$-categories: \begin{defn} An $n$-fold simplicial space $X_{\bullet,\dots,\bullet}$ is {\em essentially constant} if there is a weak homotopy equivalence of $n$-fold simplicial spaces $Y\to X$, where $Y$ is constant. \end{defn}
+Imposing an extra globularity condition leads to a model for $\infty$-analogs of $n$-categories: \begin{defn} An $n$-uple simplicial space $X_{\bullet,\dots,\bullet}$ is {\em essentially constant} if the map from the constant $n$-uple simplicial space $X_{0,\ldots,0}$ given by the degeneracy maps